Quick Facts

 The Lottery System

 Due to overwhelming demand and the need to protect this fragile ecosystem, the park uses a lottery system for vehicle passes.
+Roughly 20,000 to 25,000 applicants compete for about 800 vehicle passes each year (about 3 to 4 percent odds).
 Here is how it works:

 - Watch for announcements: The park announces lottery dates in late April or early May